 Largest skip that can take soil and hardcore

-Largest skip that the local council will allow on a public road
+Largest skip allowed on a public road

 Great for large items and commercial use